agatachamula/flight-delay-prediction-ios-app/README.md

 ## Acknowledgments

-Icons used in this application are provded free of charge by [Flaticon]. (https://www.flaticon.com/)
+Icons used in this application are provded free of charge by [Flaticon](https://www.flaticon.com/).